-The MSBA’s Solo & Small Firm Practice Section has launched a Mentorship Program to assist young lawyers or experienced lawyers (<9 years barred) that are launching their own firms.
+The MSBA’s Solo & Small Firm Practice Section will launch a Mentorship Program in September 2021 to assist young lawyers or experienced lawyers (<9 years barred) that are launching their own firms.
 The goals of the program are:

 - To foster the development of young attorneys’ practical skills and increase their knowledge of legal customs;